claws/aioprometheus/docs/index.rst

 `aioprometheus` is a Prometheus Python client library for asyncio-based applications.
 It provides metrics collection and serving capabilities for use with `Prometheus <https://prometheus.io/>`_ and compatible monitoring systems.
-It supports exporting metrics into text and binary formats and pushing metrics to a gateway.
+It supports exporting metrics into text format and pushing metrics to a gateway.

 `aioprometheus` can be used in applications built with FastAPI/Starlette, Quart, aiohttp as well as networking apps built upon asyncio.